Why ipv4 versus ipv6?

 “Finally, it’s worth remembering that ipv4 is itself no longer simple.
 Compared with 1994, we now have a whole lot of complications: subscriber-side NAT, carrier-grade NAT, firewalls, IPsec, VPNs, Differentiated Services, link-local addresses, content distribution networks, etc.”

-The author is making the case that ipv4 implementations are no longer simple if they want to implement all of the IPv4 extensions:
+The author is making the case that ipv4 implementations are no longer simple if they want to implement all of the IPv4 extensions.
+This is not truth, since all the possible client devices out there actually have no need to implement all the extra extensions: Your phone is not going to need Carrier Grade NAT.

 Again: I understand that the IETF does not like NAT, but trying to force the world to stop using it has been one of the reasons why ipv6 adaption has never reached a critical point.